simonvh/gimmemotifs-manuscript/manuscript.md

 While many motif scanners and methods to calculate enrichment exist, there are few methods to compare motif enrichment or activity between two or more data sets.
-The CentriMo algorithm from the MEME suite implements a differential enrichment method to compare to samples [@eQM67dJD].
-The regression approach MARA [@KGmXK8UO], as implemented in ISMARA [@3d6POy0h] normalizes between data sets before regression.
-Here we present the maelstrom algorithm that integrates different methods to determine motif relevance or activity in an ensemble approach (Fig.
+The CentriMo algorithm from the MEME suite implements a differential enrichment method to compare two samples [@eQM67dJD].
+Other approaches, such as MARA [@KGmXK8UO;@3d6POy0h] and IMAGE [10.1101/gr.227231.117], are based on linear regression.
+Here we present the *maelstrom* algorithm that integrates different methods to determine motif relevance or activity in an ensemble approach (Fig.
-5A).
+3A).

 To demonstrate the utility of maelstrom we identified motif activity based on enhancers in hematopoietic cells.
 We downloaded 69 human hematopoietic DNaseI